-Given that most of us are still staying at home as much as possible, it’s a great time to have a wardrobe clear out.
+Given that most of us are still staying at home as much as possible, there’s no better time to have a wardrobe clear out.

 However, because there’s a new season of fashion around the corner, you might want to hold off donating certain pieces.